In the article about the FTP test, we saw the first step to take for getting ready to train with power: how to find your Functional Threshold Power.

 Zone 5:

-The goal when training at this level is to increase the VO2max, that is the maximum amount of oxygen consumed per minute.
+The goal when training at this level is to increase the VO2max, which is the maximum amount of oxygen consumed per minute.
 It is possible to reach and maintain this level in interval trainings with blocks of 3-8 minutes.
 It’s not possible to train at this pace for more than a total of 30-40 minutes.
 The sensation of fatigue is very intense.
 Having a conversation is very hard due to the often ‘ragged’ breathing.

 Training at this zone for several consecutive days, even if possible, is not advisable.